-- Council has facilitated a process for Coles to consult and then to lodge a DA including a Voluntary Planning Agreement which will be put on exhibition - So far, input has been received from the Chamber of Commerce and the Neutral Bay and Cremorne Progress Association.
-The Association's submission has been a valuable informer to the current plans. - Council has commenced a public realm study (Neutral Bay Town Centre Planning Study)in 2023
+- Council has facilitated a process for Coles to consult and then to lodge a DA including a Voluntary Planning Agreement which will be required to put on exhibition before any decision on the form of the development is made by Council. - So far, input has been received from the Chamber of Commerce and the Neutral Bay and Cremorne Progress Association.
+The Association's submission has been a valuable informer as to current community expectations and has been influential in effecting some of the decisions and features of the current plans. - Council has commenced a public realm study for the proposed plaza and the Neutral Bay Town Centre Planning Study in 2023